 The loss of housekeeping capacity claim is addition to other heads of damages you can claim such as general damages for pain and suffering, which is the main head of damages, loss of wages past and future, and out of pocket expenses for treatment past and future.

-Contact Handel Law Firm today for a free initial consultation about your motor vehicle accident damage claim.
+Contact Handel Law Firm in Edmonton or Red Deer today for a free initial consultation about your motor vehicle accident damage claim.